Saurabhvsharma/ypg2yui3/README.md

 ##### Steps

-Create a new file called _digital-clock.js_.
+Create a new file called _digital-clock-2.js_.
 We will put our module code there.
 Copy _seed-file.html_ to _digital-clock-2.html_.
 Do the following things

 1. In _digital-clock-2.html's _script_ in-line element add configuration to point our our module.
 2. In _digital-clock-2.html's _script_ in-line element update the _use()_ function to include our module.
-3. Open our empty digital-clock.js file and create our module
+3. Open our empty digital-clock-2.js file and create our module
     a. create a namespace
     b. create a _render()_ method that returns HTML markup as a string of our clock's current time
         - this should expect a _Date_ object as a parameter to be rendered.